 Woman looking at an urban panel DOOH ad

-This is the most widely known form of DOOH ads.
+This is the most widely known form of DOOH ads, and the most popular in the DOOH advertising industry.

-Large format media consist of the big billboards along the highway or Times Square, bus shelters and urban panels.
+Large format media consists of billboard advertising along the highway or Times Square, bus shelters and urban panels.
 These big, bold screens are great if your brand wants to make a big splash as they are generally seen by a large number of drivers, pedestrians and street-level traffic.

-However, because they are seen by a wide range of consumers, they tend to work best for driving upper-funnel metrics, such as brand and product awareness, or to advertise products everyone can use (toothpaste, cell phone, etc.).
+However, because large format ads are seen by a wide range of consumers, they tend to work best for driving upper-funnel metrics, such as brand and product awareness, or to advertise products everyone can use (toothpaste, cell phone, etc.).

 Place-based